Chillandchat/chatscript/README.md

 ### Docs

-The CLI documentation can be found in the wiki or by clicking [here](https://github.com/Chillandchat/cli/wiki)
+The scripting language's documentation can be found in the wiki or by clicking [here](https://github.com/Chillandchat/cli/wiki)

 ### License